rchhong/dotfiles/ubuntu/README.md

 ## Apps
 ### VS Code Issues
-To fix the issues with the terminal, change the font to `MesloLGS Nerd Font Mono`
+To fix the issues with the terminal, change the font to `MesloLGS Nerd Font Mono`.
+Additionally, many things in nvim are broken by NerdFont 3.0.